Perishable Skills Training

 - Tactical / Interpersonal Communication 2 hour minimum

-South Bay has developed a PSP Course that strictly adheres to the POST content requirements that can be delivered to all agencies within the Region.
+The Academy has developed a PSP Course that strictly adheres to the POST content requirements that can be delivered to all agencies within the Region.
 In addition we have individual course certification to design instructional clusters to meet agency needs.

 Our curriculum specialists are available to create EVOC, Defensive Tactics and Firearms courses tailored to individual agency needs that meet or exceed POST requirements for PSP and CPT credit.

-South Bay is also the regional provider for mobile simulator training.
+The Academy is also the regional provider for mobile simulator training.
 Both the Driver Training Simulator and the Force Options Simulator are available for scheduled delivery to most any location.
 The instruction provided in both simulators is fully subsidized by POST and meets the 4 hour PSP requirements (No cost to agencies, backfill approved for all Police Personnel.
 Reserves and Dispatchers do not qualify for the POST funding.
 Agency fees for these employees are determined on a case by case basis.).